praswicaksono/ayoconnect-direct-debit-go/CONTRIBUTING.md

 - Fork the repository and create a new branch
 - Make your changes and test them thoroughly
+- Cover your changes in unit tests
 - Open a pull request with a name and description of what you changed, please fill pull request issue template
+- Be sure to link to any relevant issues in your PR description
 - Make sure github workflow test pass
-- Be sure to link to any relevant issues in your PR description
 - After PR approved squash PR into 1 commit and include issue number in commit message

 # Community Bug Report and Code Review